CYZeusX/Tetris/README.md

     and making it as perfect as possible AT ALL COST

     Q&A: Why not just download one on app store?
-         - Because I have high demand.
-         - I have found LACK OF FEATURES on most of the Tetris games on Android.
+         > Competitors has LACK OF FEATURES
-                > lack of blocks anti-clockwise rotation
+         - lack of blocks anti-clockwise rotation
-                > lack of landscape orientation mode
+         - lack of landscape orientation mode
-                > lack of immersive experience (vibration)
+         - lack of immersive experience (vibration)

 ### * Comming soon features